matthew-scherf/substrate/README.md

 Kolmogorov complexity, (ii) an operational layer based on a computable proxy (here, Lempel–Ziv complexity), and (iii) a bridge layer establishing provable relationships between the two.
-The central construct is a grounding threshold parameter $c_{\text{grounding}}$, now derived from the topological complexity of a unique substrate manifold rather than treated as a free parameter.
+The central construct is a grounding threshold parameter $c_{\text{grounding}}$, derived from the topological complexity of a unique substrate manifold.
 The manifold is characterized by the T_STAB (Topological Stability) axiom, which applies substrate consistency requirements to the topology itself.
 This yields
 $c_{\text{grounding}} = 57$ bits from calculable geometric invariants.
 Similarly, the fermion generation count $n_{\text{gen}} = 3$ follows deductively from the manifold's Euler characteristic